iterative/gto/README.md

 ### Create a label

 Create an actionable label for a specific artifact version with `gto label`.
-Labels can mark it's readiness to be consumed by a specific downsteam system.
+Labels can mark it's readiness for a specific consumer.
 You can plug in a real downsteam system via CI/CD or web hooks.
 For example: redeploy an ML model.

 ```console
 $ gto label awesome-model prod